aegis22/WordConverter/README.md

 # WordConverter

-Program to convert text into numbers
+Program to convert text into numbers.
+It will always show the results in the console and also could create an output file.

 # Requirements